Counselling, Psychotherapy & Coaching

 Do I need counselling or psychotherapy?

 You don’t need to decide in advance.
 Many people begin with a general sense that something isn’t quite right.
-Part of a centre’s role is to help explore what kind of support might suit you, without pressure or assumption.
+Part of our role is to help explore what kind of support might suit you, without pressure or assumption.

 Is coaching a form of therapy?

 Coaching and therapy are different, though they can sometimes look similar on the surface.
 Coaching is usually forward-focused and goal-based, while therapy involves emotional processing and psychological work.
-A well-run centre holds these distinctions clearly.
+A well-run centre holds these distinctions clearly and will guide you in making the right choice.

 Can a therapy centre offer counselling, psychotherapy, and coaching safely?

 Yes, when it is done with clear boundaries, appropriate training, and strong professional oversight.
-This is what allows people to receive the right kind of support, rather than a blurred or mismatched approach.
+This is what allows people to receive support that fits, rather than a blurred or mismatched approach.

 What if I’m not sure what kind of support I need?